Null & Peta: Anime

 The series was first announced by Tokyotoon and Shin-Ei Animation in July 2019.
 The series was created and scripted by Hato, with Shin-Ei Animation producing the animation, Hirofumi Ogura directing, Eku Takeshima designing the characters, and Yūki Kishida composing the music.
 The series theme song is "#Null*Peta", performed by the main cast members.
 The series aired from October 4 to December 20, 2019.
 Internationally, the series is licensed by Crunchyroll outside of Asia.

 Episode list

 Video game

 A video game for the franchise was announced at the same time as the anime.
 Titled Null & Peta: Invasion of the Queen Bug, the game was released on PC on January 30, 2020.
 It was developed by Tokyotoon and published by Hobibox and Shiravune.

 Reception

 Gary Hartley from Honest Gamers criticized the gameplay of the game as barebones while praising the visuals and characters.
-Azario Lopez of Noisy Pixel had similar feelings as Hartley, though also criticized the game for its text not always fitting in the text boxes.